 The US Marine Corps is known for innovating on the fly, and Building Momentum, in conjunction with their LulzBot 3D Printers, is helping them take that innovation to a whole new level.
 A veteran-owned firm in Alexandria, VA, USA, Building Momentum provides consulting on science, engineering, and technology development to defense, education, corporate, and entrepreneurial organizations.
 “We’re the people who go to strange places and do MacGyver-like things, and we do a lot of training for that with the US Marine Corps,” said CEO and Founder Brad Halsey.

-Having utilized his command of 3D printing during his deployment in Iraq, problem solving in high pressure conditions, Halsey was inspired to share his expertise and enthusiasm.
+Having utilized his command of military 3D printing during his deployment in Iraq, problem solving in high pressure conditions, Halsey was inspired to share his expertise and enthusiasm.
 Since 2015, Building Momentum has been helping innovators around the world, providing intensive instruction in such fields as mobile lab design, 3D printing in combat, and CAD software.
 About his client base, Halsey said, “Anyone from teachers to Seal Team guys, you name it.
 The client who has gotten most of our training is the U.S. Marine Corps, and all of our training is extremely immersive.”

 LulzBot 3D Printers: The First Choice for Innovative Solutions

-Halsey recently returned to the United States from Kuwait, where his team supplied Marines with LulzBot TAZ 6 3D Printers and provided training on deconstruction and reassembly.
+Halsey recently returned to the United States from Kuwait, where his team supplied Marines with LulzBot TAZ 6 3D Printers and provided military 3D printing training on deconstruction and reassembly.
 “The TAZ 6s that we have in Kuwait, we teach them how to tear them down and build them back up,” Halsey said.
 “Having the ability to remake the parts is actually pretty useful, and that’s one of the reasons we like the TAZ over other printers."

 The fact that LulzBot 3D Printers are certified Open Source Hardware is a big deal for Halsey, who sounded off about the advantages of Free and Open Source technology.
 “I have a very strong and adamant philosophy that whatever I teach a Marine, they have to be able to do at home, after hours, overseas, anywhere they can,” Halsey said “So we train everyone explicitly, as much as humanly possible, to use Open Source stuff.”